South Carolina: Precolonial period

 There is evidence of human activities in the area dating to about 50,000 years ago.
-At the time Europeans arrived, marking the end Pre-Columbian era around 1600, there were many separate Native American tribes, the largest being the Cherokee and the Catawba, with a total population being up to 20,000.
+At the time Europeans arrived, marking the end Pre-Columbian era around 1500, there were many separate Native American polities including the powerful Cofitachequi populated by a variety of nations including the largest the Cherokee and the Catawba, with a total population being up to 20,000 around 1600.

 Up the rivers of the eastern coastal plain lived about a dozen tribes of Siouan background.
 Along the Savannah River were the Apalachee, Yuchi, and the Yamasee.
 Further west were the Cherokee, and along the Catawba River, the Catawba.
 These tribes were village-dwellers, relying on agriculture as their primary food source.
 The Cherokee lived in wattle and daub houses made with wood and clay, roofed with wood or thatched grass.

 About a dozen or more separate small tribes summered on the coast harvesting oysters and fish, and cultivating corn, peas and beans.
 Travelling inland as much as 50 mi mostly by canoe, they wintered on the coastal plain, hunting deer and gathering nuts and fruit.
 The names of these tribes survive in place names like Edisto Island, Kiawah Island, and the Ashepoo River.